krbullock/configurable/README.txt

   so they can be accessed via normal methods calls, or by Symbol or String keys.

+* Settings (even nested settings) can be serialized to a hash with string keys, which means you can also trivially serialize to YAML (or JSON).

-* Settings can be configured from a hash or deserialized from YAML, either in a string or a file.
-(And remember, YAML is a superset of JSON!)
+* Settings (even nested settings) can be loaded from a hash, which means you can also trivially deserialize from YAML (and remember, YAML is a superset of JSON).

 * Plays nicely with the Singleton module.